PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 New settings
 ^^^^^^^^^^^^
-- The :ref:`allow-trust-anchor-query` setting has been added.
+- The :ref:`setting-allow-trust-anchor-query` setting has been added.
 This setting controls if negative trust anchors can be queried.
 The default is `no`.
-- The :ref:`max-concurrent-requests-per-tcp-connection` has been added.
+- The :ref:`setting-max-concurrent-requests-per-tcp-connection` has been added.
 This setting controls how many requests are handled concurrently per incoming TCP connection.
 The default is 10.
-- The :ref:`max-generate-steps` setting has been added.
+- The :ref:`setting-max-generate-steps` setting has been added.
 This sets the maximum number of steps that will be performed when loading a BIND zone with the ``$GENERATE`` directive.
 The default is 0, which is unlimited.
-- The :ref:`nothing-below-nxdomain` setting has been added.
+- The :ref:`setting-nothing-below-nxdomain` setting has been added.
 This setting controls the way cached NXDOMAIN replies imply non-existence of a whole subtree.
 The default is `dnssec` which means that only DNSSEC validated NXDOMAINS results are used.
-- The :ref:`qname-minimization` setting has been added.
+- The :ref:`setting-qname-minimization` setting has been added.
 This options controls if QName Minimization is used.
 The default is `yes`.

 4.1.x to 4.2.0
 --------------